Killing of Benjamin Achimeir: Resulting settler violence

 Following Achimeir's disappearance, Israeli settler attacks took place in nearby Palestinian villages, which escalated following the discovery of his body.
 In response, the IDF deployed extra troops and Border Police to the area.
 In total, 11 Palestinian villages were attacked, four Palestinians (20-year-old Jihad Abu Aliya, 17-year-old Yaqoub Nasan, 30-year-old Abdul Rahman Bani Fadel and 21-year-old Mohammad Bani Jamea) were shot dead and thousands of animals were killed, while a dozen homes and over 100 cars were burned.
-BBC News, citing messages from Israeli settlers' WhatsApp groups and testimony from Palestinian villagers and officials, described the rampage as appearing to be a "organised campaign of revenge … carried out by co-ordinated groups on the ground, and targeted against ordinary Palestinians with no apparent connection to the murder of Benjamin Achimeir other than the bad luck of living nearby."
+BBC News, citing messages from Israeli settlers' WhatsApp groups and testimony from Palestinian villagers and officials, described the rampage as appearing to be an "organised campaign of revenge … carried out by co-ordinated groups on the ground, and targeted against ordinary Palestinians with no apparent connection to the murder of Benjamin Achimeir other than the bad luck of living nearby."

 Reactions

 Israeli Prime Minister Benjamin Netanyahu vowed that the assailants would be found and told Israelis to not get in the way of security forces.
 He also called the incident a heinous murder and a serious crime, and sent condolences to Achimeir's family and vowed to capture his murderers.
 The murder was also condemned by the United States Department of State, who expressed sympathy towards Achimeir's friends and family, the United Kingdom, and Belgium.